JanSchwegler/di-CO_128/README.md

 ![Whireing](img/arduino_touch_02.jpg)

-At first, I just got the values "0".
-Perplexity told me, that probably my resistor is too low, the heigher the better.
-Of course it could have other problems because it was an ai-setup and code but I know the resistor has a very heigh chance to not be suitable.
+At first, I was only getting values of "0".
+Perplexity suggested that my resistor was probably too low — the higher the resistance, the better.
+Of course, there could have been other issues, since it was an AI-generated setup and code, but I knew the resistor was very likely unsuitable.

 To increase the static electricity, I tried touching the metal part of the table.
-Surprisingly it worked!
-I wasn't expecting this to work but now I know the setups generally works and then I played around with diffrent resistors.
-I found one that gave me height values when touching.
-An online calculator said, it's probably 2.5MΩ.
+Surprisingly, it worked!
+I wasn’t expecting that, but now I know the setup works in principle.
+I then experimented with different resistors and found one that gave me high values when touched.
+An online calculator estimated it to be around 2.5 MΩ.

 <video controls width="600">
   <source src="img/arduino_touch_03.mp4" type="video/mp4">
 </video>

 ### 4.2.4.
 Materials & Interaction
-The next step was testing the setup with diffrent threds and fabric.
+The next step was testing the setup with different threads and fabric.

 ![Diffrenct Conductive Threds](img/arduino_threds_01.jpg)
 ![Conductive Fabric](img/arduino_fabric_01.jpg)

-You probably can't see but here we hung some diffrent threds and whires and connected them all together wo the arduino.
+You probably can’t see it, but here we hung some different threads and wires and connected them all together to the Arduino.

 ![Threds_02](img/arduino_threds_02.jpg)

-No matter what and how many you touch, it's ready the amount of electricity touching the whires.
-It was hard so setup for every single thread to have a stable connection.
-So sometime we got stable and reliable results and other times we didn't.
+No matter how many or which ones you touch, it reads the amount of electricity touching the wires.
+It was difficult to set up a stable connection for every single thread, so sometimes we got stable and reliable results, and other times we didn’t.

 #### 4.2.4.1.
 Crystals

-As we thougth about water and ice, transparent crystals came up as visualisation of ice.
-So we tried growing crystals on a wooden branch.
+As we thought about water and ice, transparent crystals came to mind as a visualisation of ice.
+So, we tried growing crystals on a wooden branch.

 ![Crystals](img/crystal_01.jpg)

 This worked well.
-Due to the ratio to be a bit off, the crystels grew to big.
-We would rather have smaller crystals.
+However, due to the ratio being slightly off, the crystals grew too large.
+We would prefer smaller crystals.

-Later we also tought about the interaction-point needs to be inviting to touch.
-Crystals look nice and people might like to give it a little touch but not a firm grip.
-That's not beneficial for our installation.
+Later, we also considered that the interaction point needs to be inviting to touch.
+Crystals look nice, and people might like to give them a gentle touch but not a firm grip, which wouldn’t be beneficial for our installation.

 ### 4.2.5.
 Multi Touch Sensor
-There was a diffrent sensor to try, one that can read diffrent touches at the same time.
-The downside, the output date should only be 0 or 1, so touch or no touch.
-First, we had to solder the conncetors to the sensor.
+There was a different sensor to try, one that can read multiple touches at the same time.
+The downside is that the output data is binary: 0 or 1, meaning touch or no touch.
+First, we had to solder the connectors to the sensor.

 ![Multi Touch Sensor](img/arduino_sensor_01.jpg)